 Over the years I’ve watched a lot of cycling and done a whole lot more.
 For a long time I’ve been fascinated by the concept of ‘smoothness’ and what it really means.
 Why do some riders make cycling look so effortless and others make it look so difficult?
 Why do some riders look so powerful and some so weak?

 It’s a pretty widely held belief that efficient pedalling is synonymous with pedalling in circles – somehow forcing the pedal forwards at the top of the stroke, down at the front, backwards at the bottom and upwards at the back.
-Theoretically, with the pedal fixed to the foot, this could be achieved with the sole of the foot remaining parallel to the ground through the full 360 degrees or with the foot remaining at 90 degrees to the shin, which would certainly feel more natural, but neither of these techniques would make any use of the calf & shin muscles in the lower leg.
+Theoretically, with the pedal fixed to the shoe, this could be achieved with the sole of the foot remaining parallel to the ground through the full 360 degrees or with the foot remaining at 90 degrees to the shin (which would certainly feel more natural), but neither of these techniques would make any use of the calf & shin muscles in the lower leg.

 Both Lemond and Delgado seemed to me to push the pedal forward and then drag it down and back through the bottom dead spot with their toes pointing upwards.
 Compare their technique to that of Miguel Indurain or, more recently, Lance Armstrong.
 Both of these pedal with a huge range of ankle movement yet their toes point down through both dead spots.

-To my mind the perfect, smooth, pedalling technique looks like theses two animations from my pedalling page:
+To my mind the perfect, smooth, pedalling technique looks like this animation from my pedalling page

 I think this is what the best pedallers look like and it’s what I try to do when I’m riding.
 It feels good to me and I was pleased to discover that when I finally got to try out some Power Cranks (see below) it felt good on those too.